gbtimmon/fss16GBT/read/Paper2 Summary.md

 * Incremental:A method of software development where the model is designed, implemented and tested incrementally, till the product is finished.

 ##Summary
+###Introduction
+This paper lists three categories of considerations to be made while choosing a particular SDLC model.
+A number of models including Waterfall, incremental and RAD are discuused.

+* Category 1.
+Software that provides back-end functionality.Typically, this is software that provides a service toother applications.
+* Category 2.
+Software that provides a service to an end-user or to an end-user application.
+Typically, this would be software that encapsulates business logic or formats data to make it more understandable to an end-user.
+* Category 3.
+Software that provides a visual interface to an enduser.
+Typically, this is a front-end application that is a graphical user interface (GUI)